bearzk/bearzk.github.io/_posts/2015-11-01-create-laravel-project-on-local-machine.md

 $ php artisan serve
 {% endhighlight %}

 yes, as this simple.
-I understand docs want to learner to have the exactly same perfect env like an app would be deployed on.
+I understand docs want learner to have the exactly same perfect env like an app would be deployed on.
 But for a total beginner, to actually start something is more important than knowing how it should be properly developed.